 - Goat horn: a horn with one of eight sounds created when a goat rams a tree

 - Boat with chest: for long gathering journeys

 Minecraft 1.19 Mangrove Swamp Biome(opens in new tab)

-One of Minecraft’s oldest biomes is finally getting a new variant.
-The new Mangrove Swamp biome will be full of towering mangrove trees, tons of mud blocks, and those new frog mobs too.
+One of Minecraft’s oldest biomes has finally getting a new variant.
+The new Mangrove Swamp biome is full of towering mangrove trees, tons of mud blocks, and those new frog mobs too.

 You’ll also notice that the ground in the mangrove swamp biome isn’t made up of dirt blocks.
 It’s actually covered in mud.
 You can create new Mud Blocks by dumping a water bottle on dirt.
 You can also put mud blocks on top of the new dripstone from the Dripstone Cave biome, which will dry out your mud block and turn it into clay.
 A renewable source of clay—neat!
 Now you’ll be able to farm your own instead of going diving in every single water source you stumble across.

 Minecraft skins (opens in new tab): New looks

 Minecraft mods (opens in new tab): Beyond vanilla

 Minecraft shaders (opens in new tab): Spotlight